-The primary purpose of the assessment was to improve City of Port Philip's understanding of the development constraints and opportunities of the site in relation to the existing site trees.
+The primary purpose of the assessment was to to improve City of Port Philip's understanding of the development constraints and opportunities of the site in relation to the existing site trees.
 The current status, condition and arboricultural value of the trees located within site was determined.

-Six (6) surveyed trees were assigned a number, their condition assessed, and their characteristics recorded.
-Of these five were site trees, and one a street tree.
+Fourteen (14) surveyed trees were assigned a number, their condition assessed, and their characteristics recorded.
+Of these ten were site trees, one a street tree and the remainder were trees on neighbouring property.
 Other vegetation on site consisted of garden plantings of minimal arboricultural significance.